gramener/gramex-guide/deploy/README.md

 ### .secrets.yaml

-If you can edit files on the server (directly, or via CI), add an *uncommitted* `.secrets.yaml` file with your secrets, like this:
+If you can edit files on the server (directly, or via CI), add a `.secrets.yaml` file with your secrets, like this:

 ```yaml
 PASSWORD: your-secret-password